-- (k) Represents license fees historically paid to Medtech IP L.L.C., or "Labs LLC," which owned the rights to certain brands utilized by Medtech prior to the Medtech acquisition.
+- (3) A 1/8% change on borrowings with variable interest rates would amount to a change in pro forma interest expense of \$0.6 million. - (j) Represents license fees historically paid to Medtech IP L.L.C., or "Labs LLC," which owned the rights to certain brands utilized by Medtech prior to the Medtech acquisition.
 In connection with the Medtech acquisition, Medtech acquired the rights to the brands owned by Labs LLC.
-Accordingly, monthly license fees will no longer exist. - (l) Reflects the elimination of transaction bonuses paid to members of management as a direct result of successfully completing the Medtech/Denorex and Spic and Span transactions.
-This adjustment eliminates the expense recognized for pro forma presentation purposes as it is directly attributable to the Medtech acquisition and the Spic and Span acquisition and is not expected to recur in the future. - (m) Reflects the elimination of the aggregate management and advisory fees paid by Medtech/Denorex and Spic and Span to the Shansby Group (\$2,480) and by Bonita Bay to its former investors (\$640).
-Offsetting the elimination are management and advisory fees of \$4.0 million that will be paid on a prospective basis to the new equity investors of the combined entities. - (n) Reflects the elimination of the management and advisory fees paid by Prestige to GTCR.
-In connection with the offering, the management and advisory agreement will be terminated. - (o) Prestige Holdings acquired Vetco on October 6, 2004.
-Therefore, the balances for Vetco represent the pre-acquisition operating results for the six months ended September 30, 2004. - (P) Reflects the elimination of an annual bonus paid to the former owner of Vetco.
+Accordingly, monthly license fees will no longer exist. - (k) Reflects the elimination of transaction bonuses paid to members of management as a direct result of successfully completing the Medtech/Denorex and Spic and Span transactions.
+This adjustment eliminates the expense recognized for pro forma presentation purposes as it is directly attributable to the Medtech acquisition and the Bonita Bay acquisition and is not expected to recur in the future. - (l) Reflects the elimination of the aggregate management and advisory fees paid by Medtech/Denorex and Spic and Span to the Shansby Group (\$2,480) and by Bonita Bay to its former investors (\$640).
+Offsetting the elimination are management and advisory fees of \$4.0 million that will be paid on a prospective basis to the new equity investors of the combined entities. - (m) Reflects the elimination of an annual bonus paid to the former owner of Vetco.
 In connection with the Vetco acquisition, the former owner of Vetco entered into an employment contract with us.
-The terms of the contract preclude a bonus of this nature to be paid in the future. - (9) Reflects the elimination of the expense associated with the write-off of Medtech acquisition financing fees.
-The write-off of these fees was directly attributable to the refinancing of existing debt in conjunction with the Bonita Bay acquisition. - (r) Reflects the income tax adjustment required to result in a pro forma tax provision based on: (i) the companies' historical tax provision using historical amounts and (ii) the direct tax effects of the pro forma adjustments described herein at an estimated 38% effective rate. - (s) Prior to its acquisition, Vetco had elected to be treated as an S corporation for tax purposes.
+The terms of the contract preclude a bonus of this nature to be paid in the future. - (n) Reflects the elimination of the expense associated with the write-off of Medtech acquisition financing fees.
+The write-off of these fees was directly attributable to the refinancing of existing debt in conjunction with the Bonita Bay acquisition. - (0) Reflects the adjustment necessary to arrive at an effective tax rate of 38%. - (p) Prior to its acquisition, Vetco had elected to be treated as an S corporation for tax purposes.
 As a result, the tax effects of Vetco's operations were passed directly to its shareholders.
 Therefore, no provision for income taxes has been recorded in the historical Vetco financial statements.
 The adjustment reflects the estimated tax effect on Vetco's pre-tax income, assuming a 38% effective rate.